hsimonfroy/desipipe/doc/user/getting_started.rst

   desipipe retry -q my_queue --state KILLED

-Tasks for which state is 'KILLED' (and only those tasks) are changed to 'PENDING', i.e. they will be processed again.
+Tasks for which state is 'KILLED', and only those tasks, are changed to 'PENDING', i.e. they will be processed again.

 Kill tasks
 ~~~~~~~~~~